 At the bottom of the Access Control page, three more sets of registration/authorization related settings can be found.
 The first setting can be used to provide new users with a starting credit upon registration.
 Note that this option is only available when the credit system has been enabled.
 For more information see the documentation for the credit system.

 The second set of settings allows you to implement additional security measures such as preventing browsers from storing login names and passwords.
 Here you can also block users from updating the information they provided upon registration (see above).
 Subscribers also have the option to enable the use of a secure SSL/TLS connection in combination with their schedule(s).

 If you have multiple schedules in your account then you will see a set of settings that allows you to show a list of available schedules to your users.
+There is also a setting that allows you to specify that users need to login before they can see that list.
+This option is useful in combination with User Groups, see that page for a full explanation.
 The final set of settings determines whether superusers can create additional users and act on their behalf (see also Daily Use for tips on how to put these settings to good use).